 - News & Gallery

-Join Blue Clipper from her base in the picturesque white washed fishing town of Ullapool on a 3 night voyage around the Scottish Highland coast and the inner and outer Hebrides.
+Join Blue Clipper from her base in the picturesque town of Mallaig on a 3 night voyage around the Scottish Highland coast and the inner and outer Hebrides.

 On a sailing voyage we never use the word itinerary, as skippers will always be aiming for the best sailing and shore landings for the forecast and most idyllic or sheltered anchors and ports.
 They are as keen as you to include some of the highlights describe, but you have to go with Mother Nature, not fight her.
 The description below is based on what we think might be possible, based on past trips, or experience, but nothing is guaranteed on a sailing voyage.
 If the following voyage description is not fulfilled for any reason, Maybe Sailing and Maybe Sailing Youth Initiative cannot be held responsible.